shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 engine.sgtk
 engine.shotgun
 ```
-With these, you could instead of launching an app, test code snippets, or run some automation requiring the Toolkit API.
+Whilst the end goal of this guide is to show you how to launch an app, you could from this point make use of the above attributes and test some code snippets or run some automation that makes use of the Toolkit API.

 ### Launching the App

 When the engine starts, it initializes all the apps defined for the environment.
-The apps in turn register commands with the engine, and the engine usually displays these as actions in a menu, if running a Software like Maya.
+The apps in turn register commands with the engine, and the engine usually displays these as actions in a menu, if running in Software like Maya.

 #### Finding the commands
-To first see what commands have been registered you can print our the [`engine.commands`](https://developer.shotgunsoftware.com/tk-core/platform.html#sgtk.platform.Engine.commands)
+To first see what commands have been registered, you can print out the [`engine.commands`](https://developer.shotgunsoftware.com/tk-core/platform.html#sgtk.platform.Engine.commands) property:

 ```python
 # use pprint to give us a nicely formatted output.